nithushanmoham/python-in-colour-animation/README.md

 ## Introduction

-The colour graphics system, Using python in 'Coloursys' library and Featurs is no nly just for fun.
+The colour graphics system, Using python in 'Coloursys' library and Featurs is no Only just for fun.

 ## Demo